 Special Alert: CFPB Issues Statement on TRID Enforcement

-Buckley Special AlertJeremiah S. Buckley, John P. Kromer, Brandy A. Hood, Benjamin B. Klubes, Jeffrey P. Naimon
+Buckley Special AlertJeremiah S. Buckley, John P. Kromer, Benjamin B. Klubes, Jeffrey P. Naimon

 On June 3, CFPB Director Cordray responded to requests from industry and members of Congress for delayed enforcement of the Bureau’s TILA-RESPA Integrated Disclosure (“TRID”) rule, which will take effect for applications received on or after August 1, 2015.
 The Bureau did not, as many had hoped, delay the effective date or establish a “hold harmless” period during which the rule would be in effect but public and private enforcement would be limited.